Author: Lem Chuck Moth

 THE FLOOD MYTH

-Among many theories that explain the presence of the Austroasiatic people in the highest place of the continent, the flood theory was yet to be proved but had been increasingly supported by many modern scholars (EDEN: Wet Feet).
+Among many theories that explain the presence of the Austroasiatic people in the highest place of the continent, the flood theory was yet to be proved but had been increasingly supported by many modern scholars (Eden: Wet Feet: The drowning of Sundaland: pp. 80-81).
 The theory suggested that Southeast Asia had once been flooded by a catastrophic event that forced the Hoabinhian tribes to seek higher ground.
 Evidences show that the flood was extensive enough to cover-up a vast area around the Himalayas mountain.
 Both the Austroasiatic and Austronesian tribes were affected and the survivors retained tell tales about the flood to pass-on to the next generation.
 Their stories were credible enough for us to support the Southeast Asian flood theory and use it as a base to validate other flood myths of the world.

 The Mnong's Journey toward the Mountaintop